Your Horoscope This Week: September 7 To 14

 Aquarius Sun & Rising:

-Aquarius, the Pisces lunar eclipse on the 7th cracked open your money story.
+Aquarius, the Pisces lunar eclipse on the 8th cracked open your money story.
 Finances, values, self-worth — it all came into focus, and for some of you, it hit like a tidal wave.
-Maybe you finally admitted where money feels scarce, maybe you celebrated a breakthrough in abundance, or maybe you realized your worth isn’t tied to numbers at all.
+Maybe you finally admitted where money feels scarce, maybe you celebrated a breakthrough in abundance, or maybe you realised your worth isn’t tied to numbers at all.

-Mon – Tues, the Aries Moon gets you talking: ideas fly, DMs pile up, and conversations carry a spark of possibility.
-By midweek, the Taurus Moon draws you back into home and family matters.
-Organizing, decorating, or even having long overdue talks with loved ones helps ground you after the financial/emotional rollercoaster.
+Tues - Wed, the Aries Moon gets you talking: ideas fly, DMs pile up, and conversations carry a spark of possibility.
+By Thursday, the Taurus Moon draws you back into home and family matters.
+Organising, decorating, or even having long overdue talks with loved ones helps ground you after the financial/emotional rollercoaster.

 Over the weekend, the Gemini Moon moves into your creativity and romance zone.
 This is where the magic happens.
 You’ll likely feel more playful, inspired, and flirtatious… an antidote to the heaviness of the eclipse.
 Don’t overthink whether you’re “ready” to have fun; let your body lead.
 A casual date, creative project, or spontaneous adventure could be the reminder you need: you’re more than the numbers in your bank account, and joy itself is priceless.

-Mon – Tues, the Aries Moon gets you talking: ideas fly, DMs pile up, and conversations carry a spark of possibility.
-By midweek, the Taurus Moon draws you back into home and family matters.
-Organizing, decorating, or even having long overdue talks with loved ones helps ground you after the financial/emotional rollercoaster.
+Tues - Wed, the Aries Moon gets you talking: ideas fly, DMs pile up, and conversations carry a spark of possibility.
+By Thursday, the Taurus Moon draws you back into home and family matters.
+Organising, decorating, or even having long overdue talks with loved ones helps ground you after the financial/emotional rollercoaster.

 Over the weekend, the Gemini Moon moves into your creativity and romance zone.
 This is where the magic happens.
 You’ll likely feel more playful, inspired, and flirtatious… an antidote to the heaviness of the eclipse.
 Don’t overthink whether you’re “ready” to have fun; let your body lead.
 A casual date, creative project, or spontaneous adventure could be the reminder you need: you’re more than the numbers in your bank account, and joy itself is priceless.